 - Disconnection and isolation—In the absence of traditional mentoring or guidance from men and women in their community, Aboriginal young people experience disconnection and isolation, which leads them to drinking and taking drugs together as a way to connect.

-- Intergenerational patterns of AOD use—Some Aboriginal and Torres Strait Islander young people come from family backgrounds that include significant AOD problems.
+- Intergenerational patterns of alcohol and other drugs use—Some Aboriginal and Torres Strait Islander young people come from family backgrounds that include significant alcohol and other drugs problems.
 When children grow up with their parents and other adults openly drinking and excessively using drugs, this becomes the norm.

 Communal sharing of alcohol and drugs can encourage Aboriginal and Torres Strait Islander young people to partake in the community lifestyle.
 In this way, older generations influence younger generations in using alcohol and drugs.